release notes

 Figure 2.1 Lab Book Overview - Requirements

-Constraints are theoretical constraints for each material that is used in a trial.
+Constraints (Figure 2.2) are theoretical constraints for each material/processing step that is used in a trial.
 Examples include any generic materials like Water or TiO2, as well as proprietary materials that can be used as ingredients in trials.
 Once selected, target values must be defined as:

 • Between